alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 compares the number of bodies to the amount reported by EDSM (requires Python scripts).

-Last but not least tells you about planets worth scanning if you are on the R2R.

 #### Docked ####

 Automatically gets your ship into the hangar and opens station services.